-Account Manager who will be the point of contact between us and the business
+- a dedicated Account Manager who will be the single point of contact in the Australian Border Force

-priority service when requesting advanced rulings on tariffs, valuation and origin
+- priority trade services when requesting duty drawbacks, refunds, and advanced rulings on tariff, valuation and origin

 Benefits from 2017-18

-deferral of duty payments on imported goods for a set period
+- deferral of duty payments on imported goods

-streamlined reporting arrangements to reduce the administrative burden involved in importing and exporting goods.
+- streamlined reporting arrangements to reduce the administrative burden involved in importing goods.

 Exploring future benefits

-We are currently exploring a range of new trade facilitation benefits that could apply to Trusted Traders, including:
+We are currently working together with industry to explore a range of new trade facilitation benefits that could apply to Trusted Traders, including:

 - enhanced cross-agency collaboration with other border agencies